IIT-Madras-DSAI-Department/end-semester-project-ArnavT-IITM/README.md

 ### A. Command-line (recommended for grading)

 * Mention the instructions to run you .py files.
+  Clone the repository and run the main.py in the same folder as the algorithms and dataset files.
 ---

 ## You can further add your own sections/titles along with corresponding contents here: